Back/How I AI

 Step 3: The GitHub Monorepo: The "Second Brain" for AI Workflows

-The most fascinating aspect of Hamel's setup is his GH monorepo.
-This private repository serves as his central "second brain," housing all his data sources, notes, articles, personal writings, and, crucially, his collection of prompts and tools.
-This approach allows him to provide his AI co-pilots (like Claude Code or Cursor) with a unified, comprehensive context for everything he does.
+I think the most interesting part of Hamel's setup is his GitHub monorepo.
+This private repository is his central "second brain," holding all his data sources, notes, articles, personal writings, and his collection of prompts and tools.
+This way, he can give his AI co-pilots (like Claude Code or Cursor) a single, complete source of context for everything he does.

 • Structure: The monorepo contains everything from his blog and the YouTube transcription project to copywriting instructions and proposals.
 Everything is interrelated.